 Happy New Year!
 It’s hard to believe that we’ve hopped right into 2016.
 December already seems like a blur.
 We spent the holidays in Illinois with my family, where the nine grandkids (all under the age of 7!) created the best kind of chaos.
 James’s parents then visited us back home for more merry-making, and we then celebrated Juniper’s first birthday (how in the world did that happen?).
-That’s where these banana cupcakes come in, but more about them in a minute.
+That’s where these gluten free banana muffins come in.

-Back to those birthday cupcakes!
 This was Juniper’s first experience eating cake, and I wanted to give her something that wasn’t too sugary in the hopes of allaying her sweet tooth for at least a couple more months (there’s no hope of preventing it—she is a Sizemore after all).
 I therefore made a simple batter which I adapted from Elana’s Pantry using almond flour, mashed bananas and honey.
-Ok, ok, so I also stirred in some mini chocolate chips, but Ella made me do it, I swear (did I mention that we Sizemores have sweet teeth?!).
 Without frosting, they make for fantastic muffins—they’re ultra tender and moist, with a sweet, sticky top.
 It’s what banana bread dreams are made of.
 However, you can take them to even higher heights (literally and figuratively) by swirling on some cream cheese or chocolate frosting.
 Nobody had a clue that the cupcakes were naturally gluten free, or that they were kinda-sorta healthy.
-And, most importantly, little Junie loved them.
+And, most importantly, little Juni loved them.

 - 1 ¾ cups (6.1 ounces) almond flour/meal